-The raw water pump is located in the aft rigging compartment on the port side, and can be accessed through the hatch located on the vertical wall beneath the livewell.
-The pump and wiring are mounted on the rigging wall at the back of the compartment.
-The raw water pump is connected to the dual purpose livewell pump which brings in water through a strainer located on the inboard side of the port sponson.
-The livewell/raw water seacock must be open for the system to work, however, the livewell pump does not have to be "ON".
+The raw water pump and strainer are mounted on the rigging wall in the starboard bilge compartment, which can be accessed through the motorwell hatch.
+The strainer is connected to a high speed pickup through the seacock located on the inboard side of the starboard sponson.
+The seacock must be open for the system to work.
 Similar to the freshwater pump, the raw water system in controlled by a pressure switch set at 45 psi.
 The pump will cycle on and off as needed to maintain this pressure.
 Most owners leave the pump "on" throughout the day, and use the system when necessary.
-On the 330, the raw water pump feeds the pull out faucet on the starboard side of the bait prep station and the washdown connection on the starboard vertical wall of the leaning post.
-To use the washdown, install a hose to the inlet fitting provided with your boat.
-Insert the fitting into the quick connect, by pushing inward and rotating clockwise to lock the fitting in place.
-Reverse the procedure to remoce the fitting and store the hose assembly in the console footrest.
-To view the layout of the raw water system see the drawing on page 17.
+On the 290 EC, the raw water pump feeds the raw water outlet located near the starboard cockpit step.
+A washdown hose has been included with your boat to use with this system.
+To view the layout of the raw water system see the drawing on page 19.